Species group: murinus

 The regular form of Dermestes rattus is found in the middle and Western States of the USA and is characterized by elytra with nearly all white hairs with small, irregular patches of black or dark brown hairs.
 The colour variant Dermeses rattus tristis appears more towards to coastline instead of inland, for example in Baja California Norte, Mexico, in San Francisco, USA, and in Thompson-Nicola, Canada.
 This variant is characterized by elytra with all black or dark brown hairs or all dark hairs except for few intermingled white or golden white hairs.

-The species Dermestes tessellactocollis has a variation called "kaliki", but this time the difference between the regular form and the variety is ventral instead of dorsal: the shape of the white pattern on the last abdominal sternite.
-In Dermestes tessellactocollis kaliki, the white pattern does not reach the apical margin of the sternite.
+The species Dermestes tessellatocollis has a variation called "kaliki".
+This time the difference between the regular form and the variety is ventral instead of dorsal: the shape of the white pattern on the last abdominal sternite.
+In Dermestes tessellatocollis var. kaliki, the white pattern does not reach the apical margin of the sternite.

-Why is the dorsal image of Dermestes fasciventris shown in the additional photos?
-As you might notice, this species looks dorsally a lot like D. nan, D. tessellactocollis and D. fulvicollis (three species that were formally all seen as different subspecies of D. tessellactocollis).
-These species also have brown hairs on the pronotum and their elytra are also uniformly covered with black hairs.
+As you might notice, Dermestes fasciventris (from the elegans species group) looks dorsally a lot like D. nan, D. tessellatocollis and D. fulvicollis.
+All these species have brown hairs on the pronotum and their elytra are uniformly covered with black hairs (altough with some white hairs intermixed, except in the females of D. nan).
 The biggest difference between D. fasciventris and the three species of the murinus species group is the direction of the hairs on the pronotum.
 In D. fasciventris, the hairs are all directed posteriorly.
-In the other three species, bundles of hairs are oriented in all directions on the pronotum.
+In the other three species, different sections of hairs are oriented in different directions on the pronotum.

 Made by Sarah Mahie